Table Of Contents

 What Makes a Weapon California Compliant?

-California-compliant handguns must pass stringent safety tests, including firing 600 rounds with no more than six malfunctions, ensuring structural integrity without cracks or breakages, and undergoing six drop tests without accidental discharges.
-California asserts that these measures guarantee only the safest handguns are deemed compliant.
+To be legally owned, firearms must pass rigorous safety tests, including firing 600 rounds with no more than six malfunctions, ensuring structural integrity without cracks or breakages, and undergoing six drop tests without accidental discharges.

 Also Read: Are Wallet Guns Legal in California?